davsec-teaching/ECS160-Winter2025/Homework-2.md

 Develop the second microservice the same way as the first.
 Create a separate project for it and assign it a different port.
 The moderation microservice should invoke the tagging microservice only if the moderation passes.

 To chain the microservices we need to invoke the second microservice from the first.
 We will use the `HttpClient` provided by the Java standard libraries to invoke the second microservice from the first.
 Sample code for that is as follows.
 Remember that we need to send a Json request formatted as `{"postContent": "This is a sample post"}` over HTTP Post.
 Check out the tutorial [here](https://openjdk.org/groups/net/httpclient/intro.html) for documentation on how to use `HttpClient`.
+As always add JUnit test cases for your microservices and verify that they pass.

 Invoke the client using `curl` as shown above.
 This time it should print `#security` if the post contains a security-related keyword.

-As always add JUnit test cases for your microservices and verify that they pass.
+And finally, write a third Java application that will invoke this microservice pipeline for each of the top-level posts in `input.json`.